 Giving Your Pet a Bath

 Your dog needs to be bathed about every 2–4 months.
 That is, of course, unless they get into something particularly dirty or smelly.
 Barring any unexpected messes, you can plan to keep bathing to a minimum, as bathing too often can actually have a negative effect on your pet—stripping his skin of the natural oils that protect and soften his coat and drying out his skin.

 Another way to prevent dry or irritated skin is to use a specialized pet shampoo.
 Many pet-friendly products are made to be hypoallergenic and gentle on your pet’s sensitive skin or contain antiseptic and antifungal ingredients—helpful if your pup tends to get incredibly messy on the regular.

 Dental Health and Care

 You might not realize your pet’s teeth need regular attention too, but he can suffer from many of the same dental problems as you, including tartar buildup and gum disease.
-There are many kinds of pet dental treats you can give regularly that your pet will enjoy, and will also protect their teeth from that unwanted tartar and dangerous bacteria buildup.
+There are many kinds of dog dental treats and cat dental treatsyou can give regularly that your pet will enjoy, and will also protect their teeth from that unwanted tartar and dangerous bacteria buildup.

 Trimming your pet’s nails might feel like an unpleasant task, but it’s just as important as brushing and bathing.
 If nails are allowed to grow too long, they begin to curve over, possibly causing your pet’s toes to splay out awkwardly when walking or running, which can potentially lead to injury.